dan-da/hd-wallet-addrs/README.md

 Both regular HD wallets (single address) and multi-sig wallets (eg Copay) are supported.

+Segwit addresses are generated if a ypub or zpub key is provided.
+(ypub: segwit-p2sh, zpub: bech32)

 Reports are available in json, plaintext, and html.
 Columns can be changed or re-ordered via command-line.